Elkan Baggott

-Elkan William Tio Baggott (born 23 October 2002) is a professional footballer who plays as a centre-back for EFL Championship club Ipswich Town.
+Elkan William Tio Baggott (born 23 October 2002) is a professional footballer who plays as a centre-back for EFL Championship club Millwall.
 Born in Thailand, he plays for the Indonesia national team.

 Early life

 Elkan William Tio Baggott was born on 23 October 2002 in Bangkok, Thailand, to an Indonesian mother and an English father.
 He learned to play football at the Soccer Schools International (SSI), Jakarta.
-The organisation was primarily funded by Arsenal Football Club and run by Max Belli, who quickly realised Baggott's football potential.
-Baggott attended the British International School (now British School Jakarta) during his time in Jakarta and was appointed as captain for his school football squad.
+The organisation was primarily funded by Arsenal and run by Max Belli, who quickly realised Baggott's potential.
+Baggott attended the British International School during his time in Jakarta and was appointed as captain for his school team.
 His family eventually decided to settle in England in 2011.
 Following the move, he attended St Benedict's Catholic College in Colchester.

 Club career

 Ipswich Town

 Having joined Ipswich Town on a two-year scholarship in 2019, Baggott made his senior debut for the club on 6 October 2020, in a 2–0 victory over Gillingham in the EFL Trophy.
 On 28 January 2021, Baggott penned his first professional contract with Ipswich, signing a two-and-a-half-year contract with the option of an additional year's extension.

 On 16 April 2022, he became the first Indonesian player to play in an English professional league when he appeared for Ipswich Town in an EFL League One match against Rotherham United.
 Baggott signed a new three-year deal with the club in June 2022.

 On 1 November 2023, Baggott scored his first goal for the Blues against Fulham in a 1–3 defeat in the fourth round of the EFL Cup, making him the first Indonesian to score a goal in the competition.